Solar Financing 101

 Read more in our PDF.

-Under a law set to expire 2016, customers who install a new home solar system receive a 30% Federal Tax Credit.
+Under a tax credit program recently renewed through the end of 2019, customers who install a new home solar system receive a 30% Federal Tax Credit.
 There is no upper limit on the credit (the more you invest in your system, the bigger the credit).
 Tax credits are also available for businesses.

 Learn more on the Energy Star website.